Corporate Culture and Company Values - How Culture Can Impact The Value Of Your Business

 Derek Notman |

-At Intrepid Wealth Partners we have worked with hundreds of entrepreneurs, business owners, executives and their families.
+At Intrepid Wealth Partners we have worked with hundreds of entrepreneurs, business owners, executives, and their families.
 We understand what the unique challenges and opportunities that come with starting, scaling, and eventually exiting a business entail.
-As a Certified Financial Planner® I can assist you by leveraging highly customized solutions to help you preserve and grow the wealth you have created while being aware of how it all fits together, including the culture you have built.
+As a Certified Financial Planner®, I can assist you by leveraging highly customized solutions to help you preserve and grow the wealth you have created while being aware of how it all fits together, including the culture you have built.

 Social Capital